 When tissue is injured

 Injuries that occur to the inside of your oral cavity include lacerations to the tongue, puncture wounds and tears.
 Attempt to clear the wound with lukewarm water right away.
 Tongue laceration bleeding can be controlled pushing your tongue forward and applying gauze pressure on your wound.
 Click here for more

-Preparation for a dental emergency
+Preparation for a Dental Emergency Toronto

 The key to dental emergencies is fast action.
 To be prepared you need to set an emergency dental care-kit that has: